zwx-open/EVOS-INR/README.md

   <img src="./assets/table_1.png" style="width:90%;">
 </p>

 To reproduce the results presented in Table 1, uncomment the corresponding code section in `run.py` (approximately `line 41`).
-All baseline configurations have been pre-configured for replication purposes.
+All baseline have been pre-configured for replication purposes.
 ```python
 if __name__ == "__main__":